SkroX/TravelAlly-Android/README.md

 # Building the Code

-Clone the repository using HTTP: git clone https://github.com/SkroX/TravelAlly-Android.git
+- Clone the repository using HTTP: `git clone https://github.com/SkroX/TravelAlly-Android.git`

-Open Android Studio.
+- Open Android Studio.

-Click on 'Open an existing Android Studio project'
+- Click on 'Open an existing Android Studio project'

-Browse to the directory where you cloned the mobile-wallet repo and click OK.
+- Browse to the directory where you cloned the mobile-wallet repo and click OK.

-Let Android Studio import the project.
+- Let Android Studio import the project.

-Build the application in your device by clicking run button.
+- Build the application in your device by clicking run button.

 # Contribution

-I will be happy to invite new contributors.
+- I will be happy to invite new contributors.

-Fork the project to your own account.
+- Fork the project to your own account.

-Create your new branch using
+- Create your new branch using
-git checkout -b [your branch name]
+`git checkout -b [your branch name]`

-Make sure the changes you made are of good quality and the project is building successfully.
+- Make sure the changes you made are of good quality and the project is building successfully.

-Commit your changes to this branch.
+- Commit your changes to this branch with `git commit -m "meaningful message"`

-Make a pull request.
+- Make a pull request.

 # Server Side

-The back-end for this app is written in Django rest framework and can be found at : https://github.com/SkroX/TravelAlly-Backend
+The back-end for this app is written in Django rest framework and can be found at : [TravelAlly Backend] (https://github.com/SkroX/TravelAlly-Backend)